Skip to content

 Oxford · UK-wide · OX17 2BS Reg 1092960 Registered charity Official website Charity Commission register

-DOGS FOR GOOD is a registered charity (no. 1092960) working in children & youth across the United Kingdom.
+Dogs for Good is a registered charity (no. 1092960) working in animals across the United Kingdom.
 Its latest Charity Commission filing directs 69% of spending to charitable activities, holding roughly 17 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-DOGS FOR GOOD has a Clarity Score of 95 out of 100 on CharityCompare (4 stars, Exceptional).
+Dogs for Good has a Clarity Score of 92 out of 100 on CharityCompare (5 stars, Exceptional).
 Charity Commission registration number 1092960.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2021: total income £4.6m, with 69% of expenditure on charitable activities.
+Primary cause area: Animals.
+Latest accounts year 2025: total income £5.6m, with 69% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 17 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .